sindresorhus/fix-path/readme.md

 > Fix the `$PATH` on macOS when run from a GUI app

-Useful for Electron/NW.js apps as GUI apps on macOS doesn't inherit the `$PATH` defined in your dotfiles *(.bashrc/.bash_profile/.zshrc/etc)*.
+Useful for Electron apps as GUI apps on macOS doesn't inherit the `$PATH` defined in your dotfiles *(.bashrc/.bash_profile/.zshrc/etc)*.

 ## Install

 ```
-$ npm install --save fix-path
+$ npm install fix-path
 ```